Probing the topological character of superconductors via non-local Hanbury-Brown and Twiss correlations: Introduction

-Among the many proposals to detect the pairing symmetry of topological superconductors, a well known method is nuclear magnetic resonance (NMR) Knight shift measurement~\cite{Leggett}.
-Invariance of the Knight shift to a change in temperature below T$_c$ is strongly suggesting of spin triplet pairing (either chiral-p or helical-p) in topological superconductors~\cite{Knightshift}.
-Further, from various studies on Josephson coupling between s-wave and Sr$_2$RuO$_4$ superconductors, it has been inferred that Josephson coupling is not allowed along $c$ axis but allowed along $ab$ plane~\cite{Jcoupling}.
-This selection rule is again strong evidence that the famous topological superconductor Sr$_2$RuO$_4$ is a possible candidate for chiral-$p$ state.
-Another method, current and magnetic field inversion (CFI) symmetry test of time-reversal symmetry (TRS) can be used as a tool to discriminate between the chiral and helical superconductors.
-CFI preserves TRS for helical superconductors while it breaks TRS for chiral superconductors~\cite{CFI}.
-CFI test along with Knight shift measurement can be helpful in discriminating between chiral-$p$, chiral-$d$ and helical-$p$ pairing in topological superconductors.
-However, spontaneous magnetic induction at sample edge as expected for chiral-$p$ order parameter was not detected in scanning SQUIDs~\cite{Squid} and scanning hall probe~\cite{Hallprobe} measurements.
-Origin of these inconsistencies has not been fully resolved and these tests are not $100\%$ full proof, so we propose two additional tests, the non-local conductance and non-local HBT correlations in metal/unconventional superconductor/metal junction to distinguish between topological (chiral-$p$, chiral-$d$ and helical-$p$) and non-topological ($s$, $d_{x^2-y^2}$) superconductors.
-To decipher the pairing symmetry of unconventional superconductors, quantum transport in superconducting hybrid junctions via measurement of differential conductance has been helpful.
-However, shot noise or non-local HBT correlations can give more information about Cooper pair splitting which may be helpful in differentiating between pairing symmetries of unconventional superconductors.
-HBT correlations have been invoked in the context of intensity-intensity correlations of photons received from stars~\cite{HBT}.
-In Ref.~\cite{floser}, it was seen that negative bias voltage applied in NSN junctions can give different results for shot noise cross-correlation and differential shot noise cross-correlation.
-Hence, we not only focus on shot noise cross-correlations but extend our study to differential shot noise cross-correlations as well in our setup.
+Among the many proposals to detect pairing symmetry of unconventional superconductors, a well-known method is the Knight shift measurement in a nuclear magnetic resonance (NMR) experiment~\cite{Leggett}.
+Invariance of the Knight shift to change in temperature below T$_c$ is strongly suggestive of spin-triplet pairing~\cite{Knightshift}, e.g., chiral-$p$, and distinguishes it from the spin-singlet pairing, e.g., chiral-$d$.
+Now, both chiral-$p$ and chiral-$d$ are topological superconductors.
+Nevertheless, how do we distinguish chiral-$p$ from chiral-$d$ or helical-$p$?
+A different method, the current and magnetic field inversion (CFI) symmetry test of time-reversal symmetry (TRS), can be used to discriminate between chiral and helical superconductors, as CFI preserves TRS for helical superconductors.
+At the same time, it breaks TRS for chiral superconductors~\cite{CFI}.
+However, these tests are not $100\%$ full proof, so we propose two additional tests, the non-local differential shot noise cross-correlations and non-local HBT correlations in metal/2D unconventional superconductor/metal junction, to distinguish between topological (chiral-$p$, chiral-$d$, helical-$p$, $p_x \hat{x}$ and $p_x \hat{y}$) and non-topological ($s$, $p_x \hat{z}$, $d_{x^2-y^2}$ and $d_{xy}$) based on whether spin rotational symmetry is present or not in 2D.
+Among these, chiral-$p$, chiral-$d$, helical-$p$, and $s$-wave are gapful, while $p_x \hat{x}$, $p_x \hat{y}$, $p_x \hat{z}$, $d_{xy}$, and $d_{x^2-y^2}$ are nodal.
+As shown in Ref~\cite{tenfold}, different pairing symmetries of superconductors have been categorized as topological or non-topological via ten-fold classification. {As far as we are aware, shot noise correlations have not yet been used to identify pairing symmetries of nodal triplet superconductors, such as $p_x \hat{x}$, $p_x \hat{y}$ or $p_x \hat{z}$}.
+Hence, we also include these pairing symmetries in our study with HBT noise to distinguish topological from non-topological pairings and gapful from nodal.
+To decipher the pairing symmetry of unconventional superconductors, quantum transport in superconducting hybrid junctions via measurement of non-local differential conductance has been helpful~\cite{chiral-p}.
+However, shot noise or non-local HBT correlations can give more information about the Cooper pair splitting, which may help differentiate between pairing symmetries of 2D unconventional superconductors.
+We not only focus on cross-correlations but also extend our study to differential shot noise cross-correlations.